Waffle

 In this tutorial, you need to create a TypeScript project first, then use Waffle to write, compile and test the smart contract, and then use Mars to deploy it to the Fractal Devnet.

-Here we use the truffle project (please refer to the first 3 steps in the truffle document to create a project module using Truffle), then configure the package.json file, and add dependencies in devDependencies:
+Here we use the truffle project (please refer to the first 3 steps in to create a project module using Truffle), then configure the package.json file, and add dependencies in devDependencies:

 Need to reinstall dependencies